H4K3R0S/Microsoft-Activations-Scripts/Microsoft Office 2021/README.md

 ![Command-Prompt](https://raw.githubusercontent.com/21Z/Microsoft-Office-2021/main/assets/Command-Prompt.jpg)

 **Step 2:** Copy all below commands, **right click to paste into cmd window** at once then hit Enter.
+**If you have yoou own key, you can open bat file and edit it, change:
+**FXYTK-NJJ8C-GB6DW-3DYQT-6F7TH** for you own key,and save file.

 ```
 if exist "C:\Program Files\Microsoft Office\Office16\ospp.vbs" cd /d "C:\Program Files\Microsoft Office\Office16"